TuSimple/tusimple-benchmark/doc/velocity_estimation/readme.md

      "position": a float pair [x,y].
 Predicted planar position of the nearest point on vehicle in meters. x direction is the same with the camera optical axis, and y direction is vertical to x and towards right.
 }
 ```
-For our competition, you are required to provide a per-vehicle running time and the computing device config for your method along with your submission.
+For our competition, you are required to provide a per-vehicle running time and the computing environment configuration for your method along with your submission.
 This information will not be included in the ranking.

 ## Evaluation Protocol
 The metric we use in evaluating velocity estimation is Mean Squared Velocity Error: